graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   set the maximum size of JSON bodies that can be parsed (default 100kB) The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
 * `--cluster-workers <count>`
   [experimental] spawn <count> workers to increase throughput
+* `--enable-query-batching`
+  [experimental] enable the server to process multiple GraphQL queries in one request
 * `-e`, `--jwt-secret <string>`
   the secret to be used when creating and verifying JWTs. if none is provided auth will be disabled
 * `--jwt-verify-algorithms <string>`